 Documenting Symptoms and Medical History

 Start tracking symptoms at least one week before the appointment.
 Note when symptoms occur, their intensity, and any triggers.
 Write down all current medications, including supplements and over-the-counter drugs.
-List previous mental health treatments, hospitalizations, and any medications tried in the past.
+List previous mental health treatments, hospitalizations, and any mental health medications tried in the past.
 Bring this documentation to the appointment rather than relying on memory.

 Gathering Information on Family Genetics